-Crack lung is a term used to describe one of the respiratory complications of smoked crack cocaine.
+Crack lung is a term used to describe an acute pulmonary injury related to smoked crack cocaine.

-Patients present with sympathetic hyperactivity such as tachycardia, hypertension, dilated pupils, and chest pain, productive cough, dyspnoea, and hypoxaemia along with fever, haemoptysis, and respiratory failure 1,3.
+Patients present with sympathetic hyperactivity such as tachycardia, hypertension, dilated pupils, and chest pain, productive cough, dyspnea, and hypoxemia along with fever, hemoptysis, and respiratory failure 1,3.

 Histological changes include 1: